 enabling staff to access their own information and entitlements via a self-service portal

-creating opportunities for staff to communicate online via the system
+creating opportunities for the staff to communicate online via the system

-An employee management system can help increase a company’s efficiency as a company’s employee management tools are integrated, enabling workflow automation.
-This frees up individual employees to achieve more in their day, helping to lift productivity for the company as as whole.
+An employee management system integrates employee management tools, enabling workflow automation and increasing efficiency.
+This frees up individual employees to achieve more in their day, helping to lift overall company productivity.

-Any employee management system will need to meet the highest information security standards as employee data is highly confidential.
-With modern, cloud-based software, top of the range security measures are included in the subscription fee.
+Any employee management system needs to meet the highest information security standards as employee data is highly confidential.
+With modern, cloud-based software, top-of-the range security measures are included in the subscription fee.
 This is particularly important in the era of remote work, where authorised users need to be able to access data from anywhere, anytime.

 How to get the most out of your employee management system

 Use software features